R0mbertus/human-computer-interaction/README.md

 array in `src/index.js`.
 * probably some other ways, just message in the discord chat

-Ofcourse, if you have any questions about this *special* solution ask away in the discord chat.
+Of course, if you have any questions about this *special* solution ask away in the discord chat.